brianteachman/csvdb/README.md

 ## DataManager Class

-The Defects database is a DAL class based on pandas.DataFrame which persist data in a CSV file.
+The DataManager is a DAL class based on pandas.DataFrame which persist data in a CSV file.

 Constraints: